 Active duty armed service members, veterans and surviving spouses may qualify for a VA Loan that requires no down payment.
 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 In addition to no down payment, these loans usually offer a lower fixed interest rate and limited closing costs.
 While the VA does not issue the loans, it does issue a certificate of eligibility required to apply for a VA loan.
-Currently the VA loan limit is SC is $484,350.

 Benefits of a VA loan include: